raspberrypilearning/talk-like-a-pirate/worksheet.md

 jQuery allows you to detect when *events* happen on a web page (such as the user typing or clicking on something) and then update the page live in response to the event.
 We need to check that the page has fully loaded before we start detecting events.

 1. If you are using a text editor, add a `<script>` tag and a closing `</script>` tag immediately after the line of code where you imported jQuery.
-If you are using CodePen, skip this step but write all of the rest of the code in the **JS** section of your pen.
+If you are using CodePen, skip this step but **write all of the rest of the code in the JS section of your pen**.

 1. Between the `<script>` tags (or in the **JS** section on CodePen) add the following code: